 What makes this the BEST gluten free banana bread?

 Because of how moist it is, it stays that way for days.
 It won’t dry out quickly, so you can snack on it the whole week!

 It’s also a very easy gluten free banana bread recipe because it uses common gluten free baking ingredients.
 My go-to gluten free baking flour is Bob’s Red Mill 1-to-1 Gluten Free Baking Flour.
 Using that in addition to their Gluten Free Organic Old Fashioned Rolled Oats creates a delicious texture.

 Tips of baking the PERFECT gluten free banana bread

 This gluten free banana bread recipe is super easy to make, but these extra tips will ensure it’s baked perfectly every time:

 - Use really ripe bananas and mash them as finely as you can.
 I’ll be explaining how to ripen bananas for baking in the next couple paragraphs.

 - Measure the bananas.
 Don’t just mash up 3 bananas and call it a day.
-Make sure you use exactly 1 1/2 cups of finely mashed bananas because there are many variations in sizes and amounts a single banana can produce.
+Make sure to use exactly 1 1/2 cups of finely mashed bananas because there are many variations in sizes and amounts a single banana can produce.

 - Finely ground the oats.
 Using rolled oats in this recipe breaks up the soft monotony in the texture.
 But using whole rolled oats makes the bread a little clunky, so use a food processor to ground into a natural gluten free flour.

 - Make sure all of the ingredients are well mixed together.
-Without gluten, you don’t have to worry about over mixing.
+Without gluten, it’s tough to to over mix.
 Stop when all of the dry ingredients are fully blended into the batter.

 - Bake it all the way through.
 If you’re on the fence on whether or not it’s done, keep baking it a couple more minutes (it’s tough to over bake this banana bread).
 It’s ready when the center is puffed up and a toothpick comes out clean with a few moist crumbs.